doublesecretagency/craft-googlemaps/docs/address-field/in-twig.md

 Every Address field returns an **Address Model**.
 The example above is relying on several distinct features of the Address Model...

  - We used `multiline` to display a complete address, formatted across multiple lines.
- - We used `linkToSearch` and `linkToDirections` to display direct links to Google Maps.
+ - We used `linkToMap` and `linkToDirections` to display direct links to Google Maps.
  - We used `googleMaps.map` to show the location as a marker on a map.

 To get a better understanding of the various methods available, take a look at the [Address Model](/models/address-model/) documentation.